 Oregon’s state taxes collapsed during the Great Recession but bounced back quickly.
-Taxes were raised in 2013–14 and are now a projected 5.6 percent of personal income.
+Taxes were raised in FY 2014 and FY 2017 and are now a projected 6.1 percent of adjusted income, above the national average.
 Local taxes have been more or less steady over that time and are now about 4.1 percent of income.
-Oregonians have little choice of local government, with just 0.45 effective competing jurisdictions per 100 square miles of private land.
-Government subsidies and debt are higher than average, but state and local employment is lower.
+Oregonians have little choice of local government, with just 0.27 effective competing jurisdictions per 100 square miles.
+Government debt has come down but is still higher than average.
+State and local employment is lower than average, while government GDP share is higher.
 From a better-than-average fiscal policy in FY 2000, Oregon now looks subpar in this dimension.

-Land use has been a controversial issue in Oregon, and the Beaver State is indeed more regulated in this department than most other states, but we do not show any further tightening since the 1990s.
-However, the state ratcheted up its renewable portfolio standard in 2013–14.
+Land use has been a controversial issue in Oregon, and the Beaver State is indeed more regulated in this department than most other states, with a further round of development tightening apparently occurring since 2009.
+The state ratcheted up its renewable portfolio standard in 2014.
 Oregon’s labor policy is generally anti-employment, with one of the highest minimum wages in the country relative to the median wage, no right-to-work law, and comprehensive workers’ compensation mandates.
-Several independent measures show that Oregon licenses far more occupations than most other states.
+The managed care model of health insurance has been virtually banned since 2003, but mandated benefits are mod- est. Several independent measures show that Oregon licenses far more occupations than most other states.
 However, health professions’ practice freedom is moderate.
-Insurance freedom has grown over the past four years with an end to rating classification prohibitions and the joining of the IIPRC.
+Insurance freedom has grown over the last four years with an end to rating classification prohibitions and the joining of the Interstate Insurance Product Regulation Compact.
 The civil liability system looks a bit better than the national average.